noop-inc/documentation/src/content/docs/applications.md

 ## Source Code

 Applications can be linked to a Repository to integrate with its code and events automatically.
-Linked Resositories connect Source Code to Builds and trigger [Pipelines](/docs/pipelines/).
+Linked Repositories connect Source Code to Builds and trigger [Pipelines](/docs/pipelines/).

 ## Environments

 Environments are instances of the Application.
-They contain their own Resourses, Variables/Secrets, and scaling configuration.
+They contain their own Resources, Variables/Secrets, and scaling configuration.
 Typically Environments are created once and remain active indefinitely i.e. a `prod` or `staging` env.
 However, it's also possible to create temporary preview Environments in response to a pull request.

 ## Pipelines